FaiezWaseem/PhpYoutubeScrapper/readme.md

 ### Todo
- - load more videos [for methods like homepagevideos , relatedvideos]
+ - [ ]  load more videos [for methods like relatedvideos , channel Shorts ,videos , featured , community posts etc]
- - video playable link speed increase
+ - [ ]  video playable link speed increase

-## progress
+## progress log
-  -- Now You Will Get Yt Shorts from HomePage as Well as the chips (21-Aug-2023) -- Now we Can Get LoggedIn User Profile Picture (21-Aug-2023)
+  - Now You Will Get Yt Shorts from HomePage as Well as the chips (21-Aug-2023)
+  - Now we Can Get LoggedIn User Profile Picture (21-Aug-2023)
+  - Added Channel Community Post and Channel Live Videos, About [fixed Some Bugs] (27-Aug-2023)